Ukrainian cooperative movement: After the 1917 revolution

 The cooperative movement was an important element in Ukrainian national consciousness, so it was hit especially hard by the Soviet repressions during the 1930s, with many of its members being accused of nationalism.
 Starting from 1930, the state established prices of goods sold or produced by cooperatives, and subjected them to five-year plans.
 New high taxes were introduced for cooperatives, and after 1936 they were allowed to distribute only 20% of total profits among their members.
 As a result of collectivization, agricultural cooperatives were transformed into a system of collective farms.
-Starting from 1932, specialized central cooperative unions were gradually dissolved, and in 1937 construction cooperaton was liquidated.
+Starting from 1932, specialized central cooperative unions were gradually dissolved, and in 1937 construction cooperation was liquidated.
 Between 1929 and 1940 the share of cooperative in trade decreased from 86% to 29%.
 In rural areas consumer cooperation became an instrument of state monopoly on trade with peasants.

 During the German occupation of Ukraine in 1941-1944 Ukoopspilka was revived, and in 1946 Soviet government issued a decree which stimulated the development of cooperatives.
 However, after the currency reform of 1947 cooperative activities were once again strictly subjected to the state plan, which led to their decline in urban areas.
 In 1956 industrial cooperatives were liquidated with some minor exceptions.
 At the same time, consumer cooperation improved its standing in villages.